ThingEngineer/PHP-MySQLi-Database-Class/dbObject.md

 ```
 In case autoload is set to 'models' directory, the filename should be models/user.php

 Class will be related to 'user' table.
-To change table name define correct name in the $dbTable variable:
+To change the table name, define correct name in the `$dbTable` variable:

 ```php
     protected $dbTable = "users";